-Turning to you, Sara, you say that purchasing patterns have shifted with price being less of a blocker.
+Turning to you, Sarah, you say that purchasing patterns have shifted with price being less of a blocker.
 Did your team change anything on the site to achieve this growth?

 Jason, what other actions did your team take to roll with the influx?